-Montreal, June.
+Montreal.
+June.

 With some things in Montreal I have been pleased, but with others a good deal dissatisfied.
 The appearance which it presents from every point of view is imposing in the extreme.
 Its numerous church towers and extensive blocks of stores, its extensive shipping and noble stone wharves, combine to give one an idea of great wealth and liberality.
-On first riding to my hotel I was struck with the cleanliness of its streets, and, on being shown to my room, I was convinced that the hotel itself (Donegana's) was of the first water.
-The city abounds in public buildings, which are usually built of limestone, and it extends along the river St. Lawrence about three miles.
-The streets, in the older parts of the town, are as picturesque and narrow as those of the more ancient cities of the Old World, but in the modern portions they are quite regular and comfortable.
-The principal street is Notre Dame, which always presents, on a pleasant clay, a gay, and elegant appearance.
+On first riding to my hotel I was struck with the cleanliness of its streets; and, on being shown to my room, I was convinced that the hotel itself (Donegana's) was of the first water.
+It abounds in public buildings, which are usually built of lime-stone, and the city extends along the river St. Lawrence about three miles.
+The streets in the older parts of the town are as picturesque 149 and narrow as those of the more ancient cities of the old world, but in the modern portions they are quite regular and comfortable.
+The principal street is Notre Dame, which always presents, on a pleasant day, a gay and elegant appearance.

-Generally speaking, its churches are below mediocrity, but it has one architectural lion worth mentioning-the Catholic cathedral.
+Generally speaking, its churches are below mediocrity, but it has one architectural lion worth mentioning, the Catholic Cathedral.
 It faces a square called Place d'Armes, and presents an imposing appearance.
-It is built of stone, and said to be after the Norman-Gothic order of architecture; but I should think it a mixture of a dozen dis-orders.
-Its extreme length is 225 feet, breadth 135, and its height 72 feet.
-It also has two towers, which measure 220 feet to their summit.
-The windows in these towers are closed with coarse boards, and yet it cost \$400,000.
-The ground floor is covered with pews capable of seating 8000 people, while the aisles and galleries might hold 2000 more.
+It is built of stone, and said to be after the Norman-Gothic order of architecture, but I should think it a mixture of a dozen dis-orders.
+Its extreme length is two hundred and fifty-five feet, breadth one hundred and thirty-five, and its height seventy-two feet.
+It has also two towers, which measure two hundred and twenty feet to their summit.
+The windows in these towers are closed with coarse boards; and yet it cost four hundred thousand dollars.
+The ground-floor is covered with pews capable of seating eight thousand people, while the aisles and galleries might hold two thousand more.
 The galleries are supported by wooden pillars, which reminded me of a New York barber's sign.
-The interior has a naked and doleful appearance; the large window above the altar is wretchedly painted; the altar itself is loaded with gewgaws; and of the many paintings which meet you in every direction there is not one for which I would pay ten dollars.
+The interior has a naked and doleful appearance; the large window above the altar is 150 wretchedly painted; the altar itself is loaded with gewgaws, and, of the many paintings which meet you in every direction, there is not one for which I would pay ten dollars.
 The organ resembles a bird-house, and the music perpetrated there every day in the year would jar upon the ear of even an American Indian.
-And when it is remembered that this church was built by one of the wealthiest corporations on the Continent, it is utterly impossible to entertain a feeling of charity towards the founders thereof.
+And when it is remembered that this church was built by one of the wealthiest corporations on the continent, it is utterly impossible to entertain a feeling of charity towards the founders thereof

-The population of Montreal is now estimated at forty thousand, one-half of whom are Roman Catholics, one fourth Protestants, and the remainder nothing in particular.
+The population of Montreal is now estimated at forty thousand, one-half of whom are Roman Catholics, one quarter Protestants, and the remainder nothing in particular.
 By this statement it will be readily seen that the establishments of the Catholics must be the most abundant.
-Nunneries are consequently quite numerous, some of them well endowed, and, to those who have a passion for such affairs, must be exceedingly interesting.
+Nunneries are consequently very numerous, some of them well endowed; and to those who have a passion for such affairs must be exceedingly interesting.